Frame image

 “We consider Yves Klein's 'Propositions monochromes' (1956–1957) to be the last possible form of stylization: after that, all that remains is the 'tabula rasa' or the wallpaper rolls by Capogrossi.
 Decorator or painter: the choice is yours.
 A painter with a constantly new and unrepeatable vision, for whom the canvas provides a constantly changing stage for an unpredictable 'commedia dell'arte”.

 This demand for the complete liberation of painting rejected any form of figuration or representational method.
 At the same time, it bid farewell to the individual artist's signature in the application of paint.
-Manzoni's experiments in the face of this challenging task led him to create the “Achromes” in December 1957.
+Manzoni's experiments in the face of this challenging task led him to create the “Achromes” in autumn 1957.
 In this experiment, Manzoni used only canvas as the fundamental basis and surface of the painting.
 He soaked the folded, cut, and superimposed strips of fabric in kaolin, a gypsum-like clay, and arranged them on the ground – as if to contradict the manifesto and be a painter and decorator at the same time.
 He reduced 'painting' to its essence, its basis: the white-primed canvas.
 At the same time, the canvas appeared more complex than ever before and allowed for a haptic experience that was both light and floating, as well as rigid.
 The present work is part of the critical series “tela cucita a quadrati”, the grid-shaped pieces of cut-out canvas arranged in an even rhythm.
 In the continuation of the “Achromes,” glass fibers, cotton balls, polystyrene balls, and even bread rolls were used as materials.
 However, the most fascinating and aesthetically convincing pieces are the canvases, which, although liberated from the artist's signature, are brought to life by the drying and aging process of the material, as well as the folding and layering.
 They reveal the essence of the initial idea in its purest form.

 Azimuth – the free dimension of art